-PLA and ABS are two of the most commonly used 3D printing filaments.
+PLA vs ABS: These are two of the most commonly used 3D printing filaments.

 So, how should you decide between the two when planning a print?
 While PLA and ABS are both very popular, they both have unique properties that make them ideal for different projects.